Indian Root |

 |

-root and crown woody.
-This plant is often quite obscure and it can take a dedicated plant-searcher to find it.
+Arizona and Sonora, Mexico.
+This plant is sometimes quite obscure and it can take a dedicated plant-searcher to find it.
 Its presence, however, is often revealed by the presence of the large and conspicuous butterfly, the Pipevine Swallowtail.
 This insect matures from a caterpillar that only feeds on Aristolochia and so seeing the butterfly tells the experienced naturalist that the plant is likely nearby as well.
 The conspicuous caterpillar, which is red with fleshy tubercles, frequently eats the above ground portion down to the ground further making discovery of the plant difficult.
 AristolochiaceaeMore Information:

 Sponsored Links: |